cytomining/cytominer-database/doc/index.rst

-.. cytominer-database documentation master file, created by sphinx-quickstart on Sun Feb  5 18:10:36 2017.
+.. cytominer_database documentation master file, created by sphinx-quickstart on Mon Feb  6 15:07:00 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cytominer-database's documentation!
+Welcome to cytominer_database's documentation!
 ==============================================

 .. toctree::